Solo-Hero/Chat-App/README.md

    - Server broadcasts it to everyone connected
    - All connected clients receive and display the message
 6. **Smart Features**:
-   - Timestamps show time for today, full date for older messages
+   - Timestamps show time for same day for recent messages, full date for older messages
    - User avatars display the first letter of the username
    - Enter key sends messages, Shift+Enter creates new lines
    - Complete chat history is preserved and loaded for new users